Gorilla suit: History

 During the annual Great Gorilla Runs held in North American and British cities, runners in gorilla suits take part in an eight-kilometre fun run to raise money for The Gorilla Organization.
 The event started in 2003 in London.
 Finnish racing driver Kimi Räikkönen was part of a gorilla-suited motorboat race crew in 2007 and has attended parties in a gorilla suit.

 In 2013, author Dan Savage referenced gorilla suit fetishes when speaking at the University of Oregon.
 The gorilla suit is often used sexually in burlesque theater, stag parties, and strip shows.
 One episode of the reality TV show The A-List: Dallas featured male models hired to strip out of gorilla costumes to show off the skimpy underwear products underneath.
 Comedian Sarah Silverman posed for a Maxim cover, scantily dressed inside a gorilla suit.

 In 2016, astronaut Scott Kelly wore a gorilla suit on the International Space Station, after his brother Mark Kelly (also an astronaut) had sent it up to him on a resupply mission.
 A video of him wearing the gorilla suit, chasing fellow astronaut Tim Peake around the space station in zero-G, went viral on YouTube in 2022.

 In 2017 Francesco Gabbani won Sanremo Music Festival and took the 6th place at the Eurovision Song Contest in Kyiv accompanied by dancer Filippo Ranaldi wearing a gorilla suit.

 National Gorilla Suit Day

-In 1963, Don Martin published National Gorilla Suit Day in a collection Don Martin Bounces Back, in which Fester Bestertester mocks the (fictitious at the time) concept of a National Gorilla Suit Day, and suffers a series of incredible assaults from gorillas and other beasts in various suits.
+In 1963, Don Martin published the comic strip National Gorilla Suit Day in a collection Don Martin Bounces Back, in which Fester Bestertester mocks the (fictitious at the time) concept of a National Gorilla Suit Day, and suffers a series of incredible assaults from gorillas and other beasts in various human costumes.
 Martin and his collaborator E. Solomon Rosenblum wrote the story as a satire of the greeting card industry.
-"It's only an excuse for gorilla suit manufacturers to sell their products!"
-Bestertester complained.
+"It's only an excuse for gorilla suit manufacturers to sell their products!" said Bestertester.

 Subsequently, Don Martin fans have celebrated National Gorilla Suit Day on January 31.